 $65 per session.

-Consultation & Training Group for BIPOC Therapists (Online)
+Consultation & Process Group for Latinx & BIPOC Therapists (Online)

 What You Can Expect in Group